Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Attention Homes of Northwest Alabama, Inc. provides a stable home-like environment for youth referred by juvenile court, while enabling them to become responsible and productive future citizens.
-Youth learn daily living skills, appropriate behaviors, the acceptance of choices and consequences, and acknowledgement of their role in their offense.
-The length of stay varies, depending on the individual case plan as determined by the juvenile court judge and court staff.
-Each youth takes an active role in determining the actual length of stay by following the behavior therapy model introduced at admission.
+The Attention Homes of Northwest Alabama, Inc. provides a stable, home‑like setting for youth who are referred by the juvenile court.
+The program helps youth learn daily living skills, appropriate behavior, and how to understand their choices and the consequences of those choices.
+Youth also learn to take responsibility for their part in their offense.
+The length of each youth’s stay depends on the case plan set by the juvenile court judge and court staff.
+Youth can influence how long they stay by following the behavior‑therapy model that is introduced when they enter the program.

 1905 Bruin Drive